biocuration2023/biocuration2023.github.io/travel.md

 ## COVID Regulations and Restrictions

+As of April 5th 2023, there are no COVID-19-related entry restrictions in Italy.
+Face masks are still mandatory in hospitals, emergency rooms and health centers until April 30th 2023.
-Please note that some travel restrictions may apply.
-For the latest information about traveling to Italy, please visit the
-[Italian Ministry of Health website](https://www.salute.gov.it/portale/nuovocoronavirus/dettaglioContenutiNuovoCoronavirus.jsp?lingua=english&id=5412&area=nuovoCoronavirus&menu=vuoto)
+For the latest COVID-19-related travel information, please visit the [Italian Ministry of Health website](https://www.salute.gov.it/portale/nuovocoronavirus/dettaglioContenutiNuovoCoronavirus.jsp?lingua=english&id=5412&area=nuovoCoronavirus&menu=vuoto)

 ## Travel to Padua